 Although the Bardo Arts Center (BAC) Performance Hall is currently closed for the fall semester, BAC has partnered with the SouthArts Southern Circuit Tour of Independent Filmmakers to stream a dynamic series of documentary films.

-The films this fall will be available to watch on any device, including TVs with a Roku, Amazon Firestick, and more.
+The films can be watched for free on any device, including TVs with a Roku and more.

 Immediately following each film is a post-stream interview with the film's director or another member of the film crew!